The Less You Depend, The More You Learn: Synthesizing Novel Views from Sparse, Unposed Images with Minimal 3D Knowledge: Conclusion

 \section{Conclusion}

-In this work, we revisit the field of generalizable view synthesis through the lens of 3D knowledge.
+In this work, we revisit the field of feed-forward novel view synthesis through the lens of 3D knowledge dependency.
 We first highlight the need to reduce dependence on 3D knowledge by analyzing the scaling behaviors of state-of-the-art methods, revealing a key trend: methods with less 3D dependence accelerate dramatically as data scales—\textit{the less you depend, the more you learn}.
-Building on this, we propose a novel NVS framework that eliminates any 3D inductive bias and camera pose.
-By eliminating 3D knowledge reliance, our method leverages data scaling to foster implicit 3D awareness from 2D imagery, achieving performance on par with the 3D knowledge-driven counterparts, thereby validating the feasibility and effectiveness of our data-centric paradigm.
+Building on this, we propose a novel NVS framework bypassing the need of explicit scene structure and camera pose annotations.
+By eliminating these 3D knowledge dependencies, our method leverages data scaling to foster implicit 3D awareness from 2D imagery, even outperforming the 3D knowledge-driven counterparts, thereby validating the effectiveness of our data-centric paradigm.

-\paragraph{Limitation \& Future Research} In this work, we uncover the key trend that reducing dependence on 3D knowledge improves scalability, but leaving the underlying mechanism underexplored—what exactly drives the scalability advantage of pose-free learning?
-While collecting large-scale image data with noise-free, scale-consistent poses is impractical, we hypothesize that the scalability of NVS methods may relate to imperfect and inconsistent pose annotations (\eg, those from structure-from-motion methods).
-Nevertheless, we believe this warrants further investigation and is a promising direction, such as analyzing how pose annotations affect scalability and how these issues might be mitigated by combining our 3D-supervision-free approach with supervised 3D learning, leveraging the benefits of both.
-More discussions are provided in Appendix~\ref{app_scalability} \& \ref{app_limitation}.